Notable People

 The later career move made sense

 The move to The New York Times was logical for exactly that reason.
-Swan is not only a television-friendly interviewer.
-He is a political reporter whose temperament is built around making slippery power answerable to concrete language.
+Swan is a television-friendly interviewer and a political reporter whose temperament is built around making slippery power answerable to concrete language.
 That temperament travels well across media.

 He belongs to a generation of journalists shaped by the pressure of the Trump era, but his method is not limited to one president.
 Any political environment that rewards performance and ambiguity creates value for a reporter who keeps asking the clarifying question after everyone else has moved on.